 We invite patients, survivors, families and friends to join Moffitt's Endocrine Support Group.
 This group offers support and education on endocrine related cancers.

 To learn more about our thyroid cancer services, please call 1-888-663-3488 or complete our new patient registration form online.
-You are a top priority of a cancer center that delivers nationally ranked care in new and transformative ways, and as such, you can expect to be connected to a cancer expert within just one day.
-Our rapid response times—which are faster than those of any other cancer hospital in the country—allow us to start treatment as soon as possible when needed, thereby helping to ensure the best possible outcomes and quality of life.
+You are a top priority of a cancer center that delivers nationally-ranked care in new and transformative ways, and as such, you can expect to be connected to a cancer expert as soon as possible.
+Our rapid response times—allow us to start treatment as soon as possible when needed, thereby helping to ensure the best possible outcomes and quality of life.